abapPM/ABAP-Tar/README.md

 All contributions are welcome!
 Read our [Contribution Guidelines](https://github.com/abapPM/ABAP-Tar/blob/main/CONTRIBUTING.md), fork this repo, and create a pull request.

-You can install the developer version of ABAP Tar using [abapGit](https://github.com/abapGit/abapGit) either by creating a new online repository for `https://github.com/abapPM/ABAP-Tar`.
+You can install the developer version of ABAP Tar using [abapGit](https://github.com/abapGit/abapGit) by creating a new online repository for `https://github.com/abapPM/ABAP-Tar`.

 Recommended SAP package: `$TAR`

 ## About

-Made with ❤️ in Canada
+Made with ❤ in Canada

 Copyright 2025 apm.to Inc. <https://apm.to>

-Follow [@marcf.be](https://bsky.app/profile/marcf.be) on Blueksy and [marcfbe](https://linkedin.com/in/marcfbe) or LinkedIn
+Follow [@marcf.be](https://bsky.app/profile/marcf.be) on Blueksy and [@marcfbe](https://linkedin.com/in/marcfbe) or LinkedIn